-For its mirrorless cameras Nikon has introduced a new Nikon Z mount, but it’s the same on both its APS-C format model (the Nikon Z 50) and its two full frame mirrorless cameras (the Nikon Z 6 and Z 7).
+For its mirrorless cameras Nikon has introduced a new Nikon Z mount, but it’s the same on both its APS-C format models (the Nikon Z50 and Nikon Z fc) and its two full frame mirrorless cameras (the Nikon Z5, Nikon Z6 II and Nikon Z7 II).
 As with Nikon DSLRs, you can use the same lenses on both, but smaller format DX Nikon Z lenses will be in ‘crop’ mode on the full frame bodies.
 You can get a Nikon FTZ adapter to use regular Nikon DSLR lenses on these cameras.

 Sony lens mounts

-Sony is in the same position as Canon and Nikon, but its DSLR cameras (actually, ‘SLT’ cameras) are now largely retired, so we’ll include them just for completeness, but Sony is really focused on its mirrorless cameras now.
+Sony is in the same position as Canon and Nikon, but its DSLR cameras (actually, ‘SLT’ cameras) are now largely retired, so we’ll focus on its mirrorless cameras now.